UTRGV-SMSS/Thesis-Template/README.md

 ```
 where you will need to judge the length needed.
 Unfortunately, the changes asked by reviewers are unpredictable.
 Otherwise, this template would be modified to accommodate them.

+9. **Captions are aligned to the left**: The September 2021 revision of Thesis Guide states on page 15 that figures and tables should be left-aligned and not centered.
+The `caption` package is loaded in the class file to align the captions to the left to match the alignment of figures and tables.

 ## Authors
 The author of this template is Guillermo Garza.